hyperpape/needle/readme.md

 should be capable of outperforming Java regular expressions, which are not specialized.

-In practice, I have done no performance testing whatsoever.
+In practice, I have done minimal performance testing.
+The string algorithms in Search perform worse than indexOf, which is a hotspot intrinsic.

 ### Building

-Requires Java 9.
+Requires Java 11.

     mvn compile